 P25 Digital Upgrades

-Nearly all public safety agencies in the Kansas City Metropolitan Area have completely transitioned from their legacy analog radio systems, and are now fully upgraded to APCO P25 digital.
-Other departments across Kansas and Missouri will be switching to digital in the very near future.
+Nearly all public safety agencies in the Kansas City Metropolitan area have completely transitioned from their legacy analog radio systems, and are now fully upgraded to APCO Project 25 digital.
+Other departments across Kansas and Missouri will be switching to digital as time goes on.

-In 2005-2006, government officials on both sides of the State Line were prompted to upgrade their older analog radios to newer APCO P25 digital technology due to aging equipment and lack of interoperability.
-This region-wide transition initiative began with Independence, MO back in 2006, and ended in late 2014 with most Clay County, MO agencies being fully switched to P25.
-There are still a few agencies in Clay and Jackson counties who haven't upgraded, but that should be changing soon.
-According to this article and the five-year strategic plan issued by the Mid-America Regional Council (MARC), Kansas City, MO, Independence, and Johnson County, KS are the primary "hosts" (or master sites) for a region-wide, fully interoperable P25 digital radio network known as the Metropolitan Area Regional Radio System (MARRS).
-MARRS includes agencies such as Kansas City, MO Police and Fire, Kansas City, KS Police and Fire, Clay County Sheriff's Office, Jackson County Sheriff's Office, Gladstone Police and Fire, Liberty Police and Fire, Independence Police and Fire, Wyandotte County Sheriff's Office, Platte County Sheriff's Office, Raytown Police and EMS, Raytown Fire Protection District, North Kansas City Police and Fire, Claycomo Police and Fire, Pleasant Valley Police and Fire, Blue Springs Police Department, Central Jackson County Fire Protection District, Riverside Police and Fire, and all Johnson County Police and Fire agencies.
-As time goes on, other agencies (such as Grandview Police and Fire, Kearney Police and Fire, and Mosby PD) will ditch their older analog radios and hop on board with the newer digital technology.
+In 2005-2006, government officials on both sides of the State Line were prompted to upgrade their older analog radios to the newer APCO P25 technology due to aging equipment and lack of interoperability.
+This region-wide transition initiative began with Independence, MO in 2006, and ended in July 2015 with Grandview, MO joining the MARRS Regional System.
+There are still a few agencies in Clay and Jackson counties who haven't upgraded, but that should be changing at some point.
+According to this article and the five-year strategic plan issued by the Mid America Regional Council (MARC), Kansas City, MO, Independence, and Johnson County, KS are the primary "hosts" (or master sites) for the region-wide, fully interoperable P25 digital radio network known as the Metropolitan Area Regional Radio System (MARRS).
+MARRS includes agencies such as Kansas City, MO Police and Fire, Kansas City, KS Police and Fire, Clay County Sheriff's Office, Jackson County Sheriff's Office, Gladstone Police and Fire, Liberty Police and Fire, Pleasant Valley Police and Fire, North Kansas City Police and Fire, all Cass County Police and Fire agencies, all Platte County Police and Fire agencies, Wyandotte County Sheriff's Office, Claycomo Police and Fire, Raytown Police and EMS, Raytown Fire Protection District, Grandview Police and Fire, Ft.
+Osage Fire Protection District, Riverside Police and Fire, Independence Police and Fire, Blue Springs Police Department, Central Jackson County Fire Protection District, Lake City Army Ammunition Plant, and all Johnson County, KS Police and Fire agencies.
+As time goes on, other agencies (such as Excelsior Springs Police Department, Kearney Police Department, and Lee's Summit Police and Fire) will ditch their older analog radios and hop on board with the newer digital technology.

-Here's what we've heard (or know) about the future, ongoing, and past radio system projects:
+Here's what we've heard (or know) about the future, ongoing, and past radio system upgrade projects:

 Clay County, MO

-- The following Clay County agencies use the Kansas City, MO MARRS P25 Site (#401) for dispatch and primary operations: Clay County Sheriff's Office, Claycomo Police and Fire, Gladstone Police and Fire, Liberty Police and Fire, North Kansas City Police and Fire, and Pleasant Valley Police and Fire.
-Clay County Sheriff's Office continues to maintain their VHF repeaters ("Private 1" 155.700 and "Private 2" 159.825) for backup and other uses.
-Kearney and Mosby PD are both dispatched on the "Private 2" repeater.
-According to one of our contacts in that area, Kearney and Mosby will likely be switching over to digital very soon.
-Excelsior Springs will probably continue to use their VHF conventional frequencies indefinitely.
+- The following Clay County agencies use the Kansas City, MO MARRS P25 Site (#401) for dispatch and primary operations: Clay County Sheriff's Office, Claycomo Police and Fire, Pleasant Valley Police and Fire, Gladstone Police and Fire, North Kansas City Police and Fire, and Liberty Police and Fire.
+Clay County Sheriff's Office continues to maintain their VHF repeaters ("Private 1" 155.700, "Private 2" 159.825, and "Countywide" 155.730) for backup and other uses.
+Kearney PD is dispatched on the "Private 2" repeater.
+According to one of our contacts in that area, Kearney will likely be switching over to digital at some point (after almost a year, that has yet to occur.
+Not sure what the holdup is).
+Excelsior Springs is weighing their options regarding the transition to P25, however, they will likely remain on their current VHF conventional frequencies for the foreseeable future.

 Jackson County, MO